ilsave/TestTask/README.md

 ## I have done:
  - Shy navigation
- - All the other quired tasks
+ - All the other required tasks